MarcoSelvatici/Blue/team/README-team.txt

 core modules of our language.
 Their top level functions all return a `Result<someType, ErrorT>` where `someType` is the type returning for a correct execution of the program.

+Note: the type checker is best effort for functions `Implode` and `Explode`.
+Since our lists are untyped it is impractical to check the list types.